 If you are a self-published author or looking to enter the publishing game for the first time, you may be wondering whether or not to sell your book on Amazon.
-Amazon has undoubtedly revolutionized the publishing industry, creating opportunities for aspiring writers to reach a wider readership than ever before.
+As a retail giant, Amazon has undoubtedly revolutionized the publishing industry, creating opportunities for aspiring writers to reach a wider readership than ever before.
 However, with the opportunity to sell your book on Amazon comes a range of pros and cons you’ll want to consider before making the leap.

 Read more here to find out whether Amazon is the way forward or if you should pursue another route, such as self-publishing a book on your own platform.
 In the meantime, let’s dive into the pros and cons of using Amazon as your chosen publishing platform.

 Amazon has become the largest online retailer in the world, and it’s a great platform for independent authors to publish and sell their books.
 Look at some benefits of opening a seller account for books on Amazon.